Cosmopolitan Club (New York City)

 The Cosmopolitan Club is a private members' club on the Upper East Side of Manhattan in New York City, New York, United States.
 Located at 122 East 66th Street, east of Park Avenue, it has been since its founding a women's club.
-Members have included Willa Cather, Ellen Glasgow, Eleanor Roosevelt, Jean Stafford, Helen Hayes, Pearl Buck, Marian Anderson, Margaret Mead, and Abby Aldrich Rockefeller.
+Members have included Willa Cather, Ellen Glasgow, Eleanor Roosevelt, Jean Stafford, Helen Hayes, Pearl Buck, Marian Anderson, Margaret Mead, Margaret Barker, and Abby Aldrich Rockefeller.

+The Cosmopolitan Club has EIN 13-0603250 under 501(c)(7) Social and Recreation Clubs; in 2024 it claimed total revenue of $11,434,225 and total assets of $28,352,899.

 History

 In 1909, the Cosmos Club formed as a club for governesses, leasing space in the Gibson Building on East 33rd Street.
 The following year, the club became the Women's Cosmopolitan Club, "organized," according to The New York Times, "for the benefit of New York women interested in the arts, sciences, education, literature, and philanthropy or in sympathy with those interested."
 The club incorporated on March 22, 1911, with Helen Gilman Brown as its president.
 The other founding members were Abby Aldrich Rockefeller, Edith Carpenter Macy (Mrs. V. Everit Macy), Adele Herter (Mrs. Albert Herter), Mrs. E. R. Hewitt, Mrs. John Sherman Hoyt, and Mrs. Ellwood Hendrick.
 Dues were $20 a year.